-Judging from this measure, the corporate sector grew more rapidly than the unincorporated sector between 1900 and 1945; the ratio of total liabilities of unincorporated businesses to total liabilities plus equities of corporations fell steadily over this period.
+Fig. 8.7 Ratio of total liabilities of unincorporated businesses to total liabilities of corporations, 1900-89 steadily over this period.
 In the early postwar era, the ratio hovered at roughly the same level as in 1929.
 After 1970, this ratio rose substantially, reflecting the greater growth of total liabilities for unincorporated businesses.